finanalyst/rakuast-rakudoc-render/README.md

 but there is a local version of `RakuDoc::To::Generic` available, then try RAKUDO_RAKUAST=1 raku -I. -MRakuDoc::Render --rakudoc=Generic rakudociem-ipsum.rakudoc > store-output

-If the command above generates an error, such as ===SORRY!=== Error while compiling ...FCE553 (OO::Monitors) Variable '$cond' is not declared.
-Perhaps you forgot a 'sub' if this was intended to be part of a signature? at ...FCE553 (OO::Monitors):101 ------> macro wait-condition(⏏$cond) is export {
+The command above may generate a compile time error because the RakuAST compiler cannot compile a module that the Rakudo compiler can.

+A workaround is to use the utility `bin/force-compile` in the root of the repo.
+It deletes the `.precomp` files in the current directory, then recompiles the modules in the repo.

-Then try running the same command but without 'RAKUDO_RAKUAST=1'.
+Another method might be to run the `raku --rakudoc=...` but without 'RAKUDO_RAKUAST=1'.
 Expect errors because the current production version of Rakudo does not allow for extensive Unicode entities.

+However, this will compile `RakuDoc::Render` and its dependencies.

 Then run the command again but with 'RAKUDO_RAKUAST=1'.